xmotion-project/karaloop/README.md

 ## Contents of this repository

-This repository contains a collection of three wearable orofacial hands-free interfaces which measure voluntary movements of the face and translates them into mouse or keyboard commands sent via Bluetooth Low Energy (BLE) to any PC, iOS or Android device.
+This repository contains a collection of three wearable orofacial hands-free interfaces which measure voluntary movements of the face and translate them into mouse or keyboard commands sent via Bluetooth Low Energy (BLE) to any PC, iOS or Android device.

 (tbc)